php-school/learn-you-php/exercises/concerned-about-separation/problem/problem.md

 You **must** not print directly to the console from your class, only from your original program.

 The benefit of having a contract like this is that your class can be used by anyone who expects this contract.
-So your class could be used by anyone else who does learnyouphp, or the verifier, and just work.
+So your class could be used by anyone else who attempts this exercise, or the verifier, and just work.

 ----------------------------------------------------------------------
 ## HINTS

-[//]: # (TODO: create ?! ... e.g create a new file in you IDE, touch etc, or create a new file in the cloud file explorer) Create a new class by creating a new file that just contains your directory reading and filtering code in a class method.
+Create a new class by creating a new file that just contains your directory reading and filtering code in a class method.
 To define a *single method* *class*, use the following syntax:

 ```php